bixash/bca-project-guide/README.md

 Read these below guidelines for drafting your project proposal:

-1. Clearly define the project `objective`s.
+1. Clearly define the project `objectives`.
 Don’t list more than two.
 2. Mention the `problem` your project going to solve, boil it down in simple two points.
 3. Include the `background and significance` of the project.
 4. Describe the `methodology` you plan to use.